Hermann Göring: Trial and death

-Göring was flown to Camp Ashcan, a temporary prisoner-of-war camp housed in the Palace Hotel at Mondorf-les-Bains, Luxembourg.
-Here he was weaned off dihydrocodeine (a mild morphine derivative)—he had been taking the equivalent of three or four grains (260 to 320 mg) of morphine a day—and was put on a strict diet; he lost 60 lb.
+After finding a plane that could hold his 270 lb weight (the first plane, a Piper L-4, could not), Göring was flown to Camp Ashcan, a temporary prisoner-of-war camp housed in the Palace Hotel at Mondorf-les-Bains, Luxembourg.
+Here he was weaned off dihydrocodeine (a mild morphine derivative) — he had been taking the equivalent of three or four grains (260 to 320 mg) of morphine a day — and was put on a strict diet; he lost 60 lb.
 His IQ was tested while in custody and found to be 138.
 Top Nazi officials were transferred in September to Nuremberg, which was to be the location of a series of military tribunals beginning in November.
 At Nuremberg, Göring was examined by Chief Medical Officer Lt.
 Col. Rene Juchli, who reported that Göring was "still suffering from heart disease and excess fat, both due to glandular disturbance."

 Göring was the second highest-ranking official tried at Nuremberg, behind Reich President (former Admiral) Karl Dönitz.
 The prosecution levelled an indictment of four charges, including a charge of conspiracy; waging a war of aggression; war crimes, including the plundering and removal to Germany of works of art and other property; and crimes against humanity, including the disappearance of political and other opponents under the Nacht und Nebel decree; the torture and ill treatment of prisoners of war; and the murder and enslavement of civilians, including what was at the time estimated to be 5,700,000 Jews.
 When asked for his plea, Göring attempted to read a lengthy statement to the court, but was rebuked by presiding judge Sir Geoffrey Lawrence and instructed to simply plead either "guilty" or "not guilty"; Göring then declared himself to be "in the sense of the indictment, not guilty".

 The trial lasted 218 days.
 The prosecution presented its case from November to March, and Göring's defence—the first to be presented—lasted from 8 to 22 March.
 The sentences were read on 30 September 1946.
 Göring, forced to remain silent while seated in the dock, communicated his opinions about the proceedings using gestures, shaking his head, or laughing.
 He constantly took notes, whispered with the other defendants and tried to control the erratic behaviour of Hess, who was seated beside him.
 During breaks in the proceedings, Göring tried to dominate the other defendants, and he was eventually placed in solitary confinement when he attempted to influence their testimony.
 Göring told American psychiatrist Leon Goldensohn that the court was "stupid" to try "little fellows" like Funk and Kaltenbrunner instead of letting Göring take all the blame on himself.
 He also claimed that he had never heard of most of the other defendants before the trial.